jamesbontempo/njodb/README.md

 # njodb

-`njodb` is a partitioned, multi-user-safe, Node.js JSON object datastore.
+`njodb` is a partitioned, multi-user-safe, Node.js JSON object database.
+Data is distributed across multiple files that are protected by read and write locks.

 ## Table of contents
 - [Introduction](#introduction)